HinodeXRT/xrtpy/docs/getting_started.rst

 **************

 XRTpy currently offers *Channel*, *Effective Area*, and *Temperature Response*.
-Exaplin each object (what they do), detials on how to use them (Filter, date,time), Referecnes, and reference notebook/example.
+Exaplin each object (what they do), details on how to use them (Filter, date, time), References, and reference notebook/example.

 Channel
 -------